 8.2 The SAMRC does not editorially control the content, products, and/or services on target sites and shall not be liable, in any manner whatsoever, for the access to, inability to access, use, inability to use or content available on or through target sites.

 9.1 The SAMRC shall take all reasonable steps to secure the content of the SAMRC websites and the information provided by and collected from Users from unauthorised access and/or disclosure.
 However, the SAMRC does not make any warranties or representations that content shall be 100% safe or secure.

 9.2 Subject to the provisions of sections 43(5) and 43(6) of the ECT Act, if applicable, the SAMRC is under no legal duty to encrypt any content or communications from and to Users and is also under no legal duty to provide digital authentication of any pages on the SAMRC website.

-9.3 Users may not deliver or attempt to deliver, whether on purpose or negligently, any damaging code, such as computer viruses, robots, or spyware, to the SAMRC website or the server and computer network that support the SAMRC website.
+9.3 Users may not deliver or attempt to deliver, whether on purpose or negligently, any damaging code, such as computer viruses, robots, or spyware, to the SAMRC websites or the server and computer network that support the SAMRC websites.

 9.6 Users who commit any of the offences detailed in sections 85 to 88 of the ECT Act shall, notwithstanding criminal prosecution, be liable for all resulting liabilities, losses, destruction or damages suffered and/or incurred by the SAMRC and its partners / affiliates due to or related to these illegal actions.